Chat Integrations: Use the Tools You Love

 Voice and video calling

-Across digital experiences, users have come to expect a range of options when it comes to communicating with one another.
-Rich text chat is an important default, but voice and video calling are important features for everything from doctor consultations to social hours.
+Across digital experiences, users have come to expect various options when communicating with one another.
+Rich text chat is an important default, but voice and video calls are important features for everything from doctor consultations to social hours.

 PubNub developers can easily integrate the video API of their choice.
 You get the best of both worlds:

-Rich, secure, customizable chat that’s not tied to the media stream.
+Rich, secure, customizable chat not tied to the media stream.

 Taking this approach, you can easily build chat apps that deliver organic, multi-channel, and media-rich user experiences.